About Melin Music Studio – Private Violin and Piano Lessons in Poulsbo, Kitsap County WA

 Violinists: Please purchase a Kun- or Everest-style shoulder rest for the violin; it greatly aids the student’s ability to hold the violin properly.
 These are available for about $20 and can be purchased in local music stores or online.
 Also required for home practice: A music stand and something to tune the violin strings to (a piano or keyboard, accurate pitch pipe, or electronic tuner).
 Each student should have a 1″ non-flexible 3-ring binder to hold assignment sheets and supplementary materials.
 Bring to every lesson!

 Also required for all students after the very initial stages: a metronome.
-The links provided here are example products, not necessarily the only ones I recommend.

 The studio before the Baldwin piano arrived.